riverbed/steelscript-appfwk/docs/projects.rst

   in this documentation.

 * ``reports`` - contains a few sample reports to get started with.
-See `reports` for detailed walkthrough of how reports are defined.
+See `reports` for detailed walk through of how reports are defined.

 * ``local_settings.py`` - the project settings file, covered in more detail under `Configuration`.
 The database, logging, and other project configuration